McTavishLab/physcraper/docs/mds/ilex.md

 ## IV.
-Analyzing the physcraper results
+Analyzing the Physcraper results

 First, compare the original tree with the updated tree.